OctopusDeploy/OctoProduct/chapter3/index.md

 The feature flag strategy involves building functionality into a new application version, and then exposing or hiding the feature for select end users outside of the deployment process.

-In practice the deployment of a new application version with flaggable features will be performed with one of the strategies above, so the feature flag strategy is a complement to those other strategies.
+In practice, the deployment of a new application version with flaggable features will be performed with one of the strategies above, so the feature flag strategy is a complement to those other strategies.

 ### Feature branch